Courses

 Politics and Economics of International Energy

-Course type: M.A.
-Seminar, Johns Hopkins University SAIS Europe (Teaching Assistant)
+Course type: Seminar, Johns Hopkins University SAIS Europe

 The course provides students with the critical knowledge and skills to analyze the extenalities of economic growth and energy use on a global scale.
 It specifically focuses on the forces behind energy policy and the interests of industrial, financial and political actors internationally.